 The story of the destruction of Sodom and its sister city of Gomorrah is of compelling interest today because of the current debate in the churches over homosexuality.
 In the course of this debate, these two chapters of Genesis have been degraded from a story of God’s justice and providence to a diatribe against specific sexual acts, rendering the story repugnant and useless for any other spiritual purpose.
 Our intent here is not to formulate a position on sexual morality, but to rescue this Bible text from the crossfire of dispute, restoring its original theological significance and devotional value.

 Is this true?
-Or is the traditional interpretation of the story a misunderstanding?
-Let’s go through the story verse by verse and see if this traditional interpretation is borne out by more than a superficial reading.
+Is the popular sexual interpretation of the story a misunderstanding?
+Let’s go through the story verse by verse and see if it is borne out by more than a superficial reading.

 The biblical record of the destruction of Sodom is contained in Genesis 18 and 19, and is one of a chain of episodes in the life of Abraham.
 The story begins with an appearance of God to Abraham: